ValentijnvdB/CensorExtension/README.md

 # Censor Extension for CensorTool

-This is a browser extension that automatically scans and censor images on the web.
+This is a browser extension that automatically scans and censor images (and videos*) on the web.
 It was created to use with [CensorTool](https://github.com/ValentijnvdB/CensorTool).

 It was created and tested for Firefox and Firefox-derived browsers.
 Chrome support is planned.